CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Analyze application logs for performance insights and issue detection including slow requests, error patterns, and resource usage.'
-These are clear, actionable capabilities.
+Lists multiple specific concrete actions: analyzing logs for performance insights, issue detection, slow requests, error patterns, and resource usage.
+These are concrete, actionable capabilities.

 3 / 3